UAE Rulers Order Release Of Over 2,600 prisoners ahead of Eid Al-Adha

-ABU DHABI — UAE President His Highness Sheikh Mohamed bin Zayed Al Nahyan has ordered the release of 956 inmates from correctional institutions across the country ahead of Eid Al-Adha, in a wide-ranging humanitarian gesture that also sees the President personally undertaking to settle any outstanding financial obligations arising from the prisoners’ sentences.
+President Sheikh Mohamed bin Zayed Al Nahyan ordered the release of 956 inmates from correctional institutions across the UAE and pledged to settle financial obligations linked to their sentences.

-His Highness Sheikh Humaid bin Rashid Al Nuaimi, Supreme Council Member and Ruler of Ajman, similarly ordered the release of 230 inmates who demonstrated exemplary conduct throughout their sentences in the emirate’s punitive and corrective institutions.
+In Ajman, Sheikh Humaid bin Rashid Al Nuaimi ordered the release of 230 inmates who had demonstrated good conduct during their sentences.

 Hot this week